limitedink/rock-paper-scissors/README.md

 To run the game, simply open the index.html file in your web browser.

-Alternatively, you can run the game from the command line by navigating to the project directory and entering the following command:

-node script.js

 ## Credits

 This game was created by limitedink.